It might be the Summer holidays, but half marathon season is coming. Now’s the time to start half marathon training. What should your first steps be?

 Set Your Schedule

 Sit down with a calendar and work back from the date of the race.
-Build in enough time to ramp up the mileage but also to deload at least once during the training schedule.
+Build in enough time to increase your mileage but also to deload at least once during the training schedule.
 Don’t forget to include time for your taper.

 How Many Training Runs?